 How do I claim?

-It’s simple to apply, and we can help, the process is online, and you can start it here https://www.apply-workplace-chargepoint-grant.service.gov.uk/.
+It’s simple to apply, and we will help, the process is online, and you can start it here Click Her for Electric Charge point OLEV Grants .
 Paper forms are no longer accepted now it’s all online.
 If you’re eligible, you’ll be issued a voucher code onscreen and receive a confirmation letter.

 Once you have your workplace charge point set up, your employees can charge their vehicles at work.
 You can offer the electricity to employees for free as a work perk and incentive for them to switch to electric.
 Since 6th April 2018 employees will not be taxed on the value of the electric as a benefit in kind.